-Cash and cash equivalents are deposited with major banks in Israel and the United States.
+Cash and cash equivalents are deposited with several major banks in Israel and the United States.
 Such deposits in the United States may be in excess of insured limits and are not insured in other jurisdictions.
-Management believes that the financial institutions that hold the Group's cash and cash equivalents are financially sound.
+Management believes that the financial institutions that hold the Group's cash and cash equivalents are financially sound, and that the Group has not been effected by the recent turmoil in certain banking institutions in the United States.
 Accordingly, minimal credit risk exists with respect to these financial instruments.

 The Group's accounts receivable are derived mainly from sales to customers in the United States, Israel and Europe.
 The Group generally does not require collateral; however, in certain circumstances the Group may require letters of credit.
 Management believes that credit risks relating to accounts receivable are minimal since the majority of the Group's customers are world-leading manufacturers of aviation systems and aircrafts, international airlines, governments and air-forces, and world-leading manufacturers and integrators of defense and ground systems.
 In addition, the Group has relatively a large number of customers with wide geographic spread which mitigates the credit risk.
 The Group performs ongoing credit evaluation of its customers' financial condition.
+As part of the risk management, the Company purchased a credit insurance policy from a well-known insurance Company.

-u.
+t.
 Income taxes

 Income taxes are accounted for in accordance with ASC 740 "Income Taxes".
 This statement prescribes the use of the asset and liability method, whereby deferred tax assets and liabilities account balances are determined based on temporary differences between financial reporting and tax basis of assets and liabilities and for tax loss carry-forwards.
 Deferred taxes are measured using the enacted laws and tax rates that will be in effect when the differences are expected to reverse.
-The Group provides a valuation allowance, if necessary, to reduce deferred tax assets to their estimated realizable value, see note 13(h).
+The Group provides a valuation allowance, if it is more likely than not that a portion of the deferred income tax assets will not be realized, see Note 19(h).

-Taxes which would apply in the event of disposal of investments in foreign subsidiaries have not been taken into account in computing the deferred taxes, when the Group's intention is to hold, and not to realize the investments.
+Taxes which would apply in the event of disposal of investments in domestic and foreign subsidiaries have not been taken into account in computing the deferred taxes, when the Group's intention is to hold, and not to realize the investments.

-Taxes which would apply in the event of distribution of earnings from foreign subsidiaries of the Company, have been taken into account in computing the deferred taxes, when there is a possibility of future distribution of earnings from such foreign subsidiaries.
+Taxes which would apply in the event of distribution of earnings from domestic and foreign subsidiaries of the Company, have been taken into account in computing the deferred taxes, when there is a possibility of future distribution of earnings from such foreign subsidiaries.

-u.
+t.
 Income taxes (cont.)

-The Group did not provide for deferred taxes attributable to dividend distribution out of retained tax-exempt earnings from "Approved/Benefited Enterprise" plans (see note 13(a)), since it intends to permanently reinvest them and has no intention to declare dividends out of such tax exempt income in the foreseeable future.
+The Group did not provide for deferred taxes attributable to dividend distribution out of retained tax-exempt earnings from "Approved/Benefited Enterprise" plans (see Note 19(a)), since it intends to permanently reinvest them and has no intention to declare dividends out of such tax exempt income in the foreseeable future.
 Management considers such retained earnings to be essentially permanent in duration.
-The payment of dividend in 2017 and 2016 was paid from foreign subsidiaries earnings of the Company and earnings from regular income of the Israeli company, respectively.